 "Going to the mountains is going home" - John Muir

 What connects us to our environment?
 What defines the place we call home?
-Personal experiences of life transitions and relocation inspire me to explore themes of human connection, belonging, and the human relation to Nature.
-In more recent work, I contemplate these questions of place, home and environment through two distinct series of sculptures.
+Personal experiences of life transitions and relocation inspire me to explore themes of human connection, belonging, and the human relationship to Nature.
+I contemplate these questions of place, home and environment throughout my sculptural work.

-In one series, I create abstract narrative figurative sculptures.
-As a fan of illustrated storybooks and daydreaming, I set the narratives in imaginary landscapes that convey a child-like sense of curiosity and discovery.
-Places and objects of personal meaning, architecture in my environment, memories, and reflections are all sources of the imagery that I incorporate into each piece.
+As a fan of illustrated storybooks and daydreaming, I created Inhabited, a series of sculptures in which narratives are set in imaginary landscapes that convey a child-like sense of curiosity and discovery.
+Places and objects of personal meaning, architecture, memories, and reflections are all sources of the imagery that I incorporate into each piece.
 I am drawn to the natural color and surface of naked clay.
-In a sense, they remind me of the clay’s origin, and this ties in to the theme of relationship of humans to Nature.
+In a sense, they remind me of the clay’s origin, and of our relationship to Nature.
 Rich earth-colored clays are the canvas on which I incorporate slips, stains and underglazes.
 With these narrative pieces, I want to evoke memory, emotion, meaning and personal reflection.
 This body of work invites the viewer to look deeper and to find their personal story within each piece.

-In another series, I draw from my outdoor excursions and travels in the wilderness to take a detailed look at the themes of Nature, environment, and home, while challenging the line between outdoor and indoor environments.
+In Living Mural, I draw from my outdoor excursions and travels in the wilderness.
+Geological formations, microorganisms, and plant life inspire the richly textured and tactile surfaces of these porcelain and stoneware wall pieces.
 Some pieces may evoke familiarity and others curiosity.
-Geological formations, microorganisms, and plant life inspire the richly textured and tactile surfaces of these porcelain and stoneware wall pieces.
-Light and shadow are used to emphasize the textured surface where the clay is sometimes left entirely bare.
+Light and shadow emphasize the textured surface where the clay is sometimes left entirely bare.
 Other times, glaze, metal or other materials are incorporated onto the surface of the clay.